 Web or Mobile?
 What Should You Choose for Your Business?

-A disadvantage of web apps is that they need constant internet connection.
-Mobile apps, on the other hand, could work without a stable connection.
+- A disadvantage of web apps is that they need constant internet connection.
+Mobile apps, on the other hand, can work without a stable connection.

 At Syberry, we create custom web and mobile apps designed to solve our clients’ unique business challenges.
 If you’re not sure which kind of app your business needs, contact us.
 We’d love to help guide you through the decision.